doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 };
 ```

+In the beginning, I had a hard time to understand the _Vuex_ documentation and I think it might help to break the code into pieces and explain it step by step.

-Let's break the code in the above snippet down a bit.
-First the function arguments.
+Let's start with the function arguments.

 ```javascript
 export const testAction = (